 - Bisphenol A Diglycidyl Ether (BADGE)

 Even when we find companies who are free of all these, they can still produce Estrogenic Activity (EA).
 This is why we create our very own aquafaba at home (homemade aquafaba is wonderful!).
 If you are pregnant, I highly recommend staying away from Aquafaba due to the high Saponin content (see next question).

 What causes the aquafaba to whip into a cream?
 This would be Saponins.
 Saponins are a toxic steroid derivative that disrupts red blood cells.
 Saponins, ingested in high quantities can lead to leaky gut.
 While consuming aquafaba once in a great while will have little effect on your body, it is important to know these facts.
 Too much of a good thing is usually too much.
 The more you know, the better!

 How often do you use aquafaba?
 I would say that our family uses aquafaba about 3 times a month.
-I will follow our homemade aquafaba recipe and create enough for 2 cake recipes.
-I usually use it when it’s someone’s birthday or we have folks over for a lovely dinner and I want to impress with a cake.
 Due to the low nutritional content, I will usually steer clear and make my desserts from chickpeas, flax meal, avocado, silken tofu, and apple sauce.
 A great dessert alternative would be this smoothie bowl recipe here!